Gabrielllopes/Gender-Inference/README.md

     ├── README.md          <- The top-level README for developers using this project.
     ├── data
-    │   ├── interim        <- Intermediate data that has been transformed.
     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     |